tank208/plc-student-demo-platform/01_modules/03_Celsius_Sensor_Control/03_TG_Celsius_Sensor_Control.md

 | Relays do not activate     | COM terminals missing +24V                    |
 | Output flickering          | Threshold too narrow – add hysteresis         |
 | Alarm or fan doesn't trigger | Avg_Temp not reaching threshold – simulate input |

 ---

+## Instructor Delivery Flow

+1. Confirm wiring and 24V supply to all devices
+2. Upload pre-test logic and verify relay function
+3. Walk through control logic and `Avg_Temp` smoothing
+4. Monitor behavior using Watch and Oscilloscope
+5. Assess with runtime observation and checklist
+6. Conclude with discussion based on reflection questions

+---